 If you’re on the prowl for reliable, clean energy, you might have caught yourself wondering, “Do solar panels get hot?”
 Well, of course they do!
 These large energy producers are outside on the hottest days of the year without sunscreen or sunglasses.
 How do solar panels hold up when exposed to the most extreme conditions?
-Some, like LG 375 NeON® 2, perform much better than others.
+Some perform much better than others.
 Let’s answer some of your burning questions to see if your solar panels can take the heat.

 Does Temperature Affect Solar Panel Efficiency?

 Temperature can impact the amount of energy your solar panels produce.
 Now that you’ve read up on the effects of heat on solar panels, aren’t you wondering about the cold?
 If you’re bummed out that your state doesn’t get “enough” sunshine, stop asking, “Do solar panels work on cloudy days?”
 The answer is, they definitely do.
 In fact, solar panel performance increases in cooler temperatures and may decrease in severely hot temperatures.
 But it’s vital to note that solar panels are generating clean energy from the sun’s light, not the sun’s heat.
 Let’s take a look at another big concern with solar panels and temperature.

 Solar panels definitely get hot.
 A solar system, or sometimes called a solar photovoltaic (PV) system, produces electricity through a process called the photovoltaic effect.
 When sunlight hits a solar panel, it brings a bunch of microscopic photons with it to the surface of the PV cell.
 From here, a solar panel produces electrons to send through an electrical conductor and power your home.